r"""Mobjects that are curved.

 import warnings

-from typing import TYPE_CHECKING, Sequence
+from typing import TYPE_CHECKING, Any, Self, cast

 import numpy as np